sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/web/web_app.md

 ## Formatting

 We use [Prettier](https://github.com/prettier/prettier) so you never have to worry about how to format your code.
-`yarn run prettier` will check & autoformat all code.
+`pnpm runprettier` will check & autoformat all code.

 ## Tests